“Elle s’appelle Sabine” (2007)

 For the performers to act socially abused by a shaming “civilian” public is rather disingenuous for members of a cultural industry whose efforts to conceal their true identities rivals that of the Witness Protection Program.
 If, as is generally asserted by the sixteen, that their chosen careers are merely an extension of their own sex lives recorded for their own profitability (presuming there is a vast audience willing to pay for such purely exhibitionist product without a hint of further artistic intention, though shadows of economically crushing piracy issues are briefly raised), why the added pretense of personal obscurity?
 If there is no shame in what they do, why the concealment?
 Porn seems to be a truly schizophrenic universe of self-denial: an industry of arrogant exhibitionism which craves the security of obscurity; an insoluble cultural contradiction.
 (In many way, the porn industry’s parroting of the “legitimate” film world seems an extension of the mocking mimickry which characterized the Superstar rostering of the Warhol Factory.
 Could it be that porn is the gaudy apothesis of Warhol’s prophetic comment on short-lived fame?)

-Deborah Anderon’s “Aroused” is a toothless, unsatisfying film; a self-congratulatory exercise in grandstanding that pretends to champion a segment of publically pilloried womanhood, but merely celebrates, with stunningly inflated conceit (considering the available lack of artistic evidence), the director’s actual favored subject (as made bracingly clear in the final moments of the film): herself.
+Deborah Anderon’s “Aroused” is a strangely timid, unsatisfying film; a self-congratulatory exercise in grandstanding that pretends to champion a segment of publically pilloried womanhood, but merely celebrates, with stunningly inflated conceit (considering the available lack of artistic evidence), the director’s actual favored subject (as made bracingly clear in the final moments of the film): herself.